Krenchx/luckyblocks/README.md

 This is the Minecraft Java Edition 26.2 port of Lucky Block 1.19.3-13.1.
 It preserves the original mod ID (`lucky`), configuration format, random-drop engine, blocks, items, entities, recipes, structures, natural generation, and Lucky Block add-on discovery.

+The original Lucky Block mod was created by Alex Socha.
+This edition ports its functionality from Minecraft 1.19.3 to the modern Minecraft 26.2 Fabric platform.
 ## Requirements

 - Minecraft Java Edition 26.2